 Is Naltrexone The Same As Naltrexone HCL?

 Naltrexone is the active ingredient in the Naltrexone HCL 50 mg tablets.
 Whereas the salt of Naltrexone.
-Naltrexone is used as its salt form, i.e. Naltrexone HCL in the 50 mg tablet.
+Naltrexone is used as its salt form, i.e., Naltrexone HCL, in the 50 mg tablet.
 This salt helps improve the stability of Naltrexone.

 What Is The Off-label Use Of Naltrexone?

 Using Naltrexone for weight loss is its off-label use.
-FDA has approved Naltrexone for alcohol and opioid use disorder only.
+The FDA has approved Naltrexone for alcohol and opioid use disorder only.

 How Does Naltrexone 50 mg Make You Feel?